Dynamics-of-Language/DyLan/README.md

 - It is very untidy and doesn't properly follow what we had in the previous branches like arash_dsttr or babyDS.

 Anyway, I think DS code clean up should happen at all levels, not just this.

+---

+If you are trying to extend the induction code, please see some tips in the `InductionGuide.MD file` in `src/java/qmul/ds/learn`.
+And if it saved you, you're welcome!